OliverColeman/ahni/README.txt

 No, the package names don't follow the Java conventions of reversed URLs, it didn't make much sense for someone like me as there aren't any domains that I want to attach the project to.

+AHNI was originally written for my Honours project:
+Coleman, O.J.: Evolving neural networks for visual processing, BS Thesis.
+University of New South Wales (2010).

+It is now being extended for my PhD: "Evolving plastic neural networks for online learning".
+For more details see http://ojcoleman.com .

 LICENSE